cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 Ethereum Tester's implementation focuses on modularity which makes it possible to use different backends for different test scenarios.

+## cadCAD

+The [cadCAD](https://cadcad.org/) project is an Open Source tool that helps you design, simulate, validate and operate complex systems.
+Using cadCAD one can find answers to the "what if?" questions that arise when exploring the design space of such systems.

+**Protip**: Watch the official [tutorials on YouTube](https://www.youtube.com/playlist?list=PLmWm8ksQq4YKtdRV-SoinhV6LbQMgX1we) to learn how you can use cadCAD in your projects.

 ## Cliquebait

 Using [cliquebait](https://github.com/f-o-a-m/cliquebait) you can spin up an easy to use single-node Proof-of-Authority Blockchain via Geth running in Docker.
 Cliquebait also automatically generates accounts with ETH you can unlock to easily deploy and test your Smart Contracts.